MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 Valid values:

 -   0 - Allows the use of lowercase letters in PIN.
--   1 - Requires the use of at least one lowercase letters in PIN.
+-   1 - Requires the use of at least one lowercase letter in PIN.
--   2 - Does not allow the use of lowercase letters in PIN.
+-   2 - Doesn't allow the use of lowercase letters in PIN.

 Default value is 2.
-Default PIN complexity behavior is that digits are required and all other character sets are not allowed.
-If all character sets are allowed but none are explicitly required, then the default PIN complexity behavior will apply.
+Default PIN complexity behavior is that digits are required and all other character sets aren't allowed.
+If all character sets are allowed but none's explicitly required, then the default PIN complexity behavior will apply.

 Supported operations are Add, Get, Delete, and Replace.